TCD Debating Scandal: Do Bugman Sexual Ethics Have a Future | The Burkean

 The future of the Trinity sexual dynamics beckons and looks a lot more to be mimicking Kabul University than the fleshpots depicted by Sally Rooney.
 Indeed the continued use of face masks by anxious pretty-young-things on campus is rather reminiscent of the niqabs of a Middle-Eastern nation, as women furtively try to escape the male gaze.

-The gentle and unspoken equilibrium between the genders is long since fading and very few people will be left getting the shift as a consequence.
+The gentle and unspoken equilibrium between the genders is long since fading, and very few people will be left getting the shift as a consequence.

 Share this: